Program Objectives

 Teaching Requirements

-Students enrolled in the PhD program in Biomedical Engineering who passed their qualifying examination are required to complete two semesters as a teaching assistant.
-Teaching assistants assist faculty by holding office hours for undergraduate courses, prepare laboratory sessions, and/or cover lectures for the faculty.
+Students enrolled in the PhD program in Biomedical Engineering who passed their qualifying examination are required to complete two semesters of mentored teaching experience.
+Students will assist faculty by holding office hours for undergraduate courses, prepare laboratory sessions, and/or cover lectures for the faculty.
 Fulfilment of this requirement will be tracked by a 1-credit course taken two different semesters (BME 704, Mentored Teaching Experience).
-Students will also take a 1-credit teaching training workshop the semester before starting the teaching assistant responsibility.
+Students will also take a 1-credit teaching training workshop the semester before starting the teaching experience.

 Suggested Plan of Study